ScriptingApp/ScriptingApp.github.io/docs/en/guide/doc_v2/Device Capabilities/Location.md

 ---

-#### Practical Use Cases
+## Best Practices & Use Cases

-* Use `areasOfInterest` and `name` to display user-friendly labels (e.g., “Empire State Building”).
+* Use `areasOfInterest` and `name` to display user-friendly place names.
-* Use `postalCode`, `locality`, and `administrativeArea` for auto-filling forms or location tagging.
+* Use `postalCode`, `locality`, and `administrativeArea` for autofill and geotagging.
+* Use `timestamp` to determine freshness of location data.
-* Use `timeZone` for generating time-sensitive notifications or scheduling events in the user’s local time.
+* Use `timeZone` for localizing time-based features.
-* Combine `thoroughfare` and `subThoroughfare` for a complete street address.
+* Set location accuracy before calling `requestCurrent` for optimal precision.
+* Always check widget permissions via `isAuthorizedForWidgetUpdates()`.

 ---

 ## Notes

-* Reverse geocoding may return multiple placemarks; typically, the first one is the most relevant.
+* Reverse geocoding may return multiple results.
+Use the first placemark for best relevance.
-* `null` is returned if the location or geocoding fails.
+* If location retrieval fails, `null` is returned.
-* You should call `setAccuracy` before `requestCurrent` to control precision based on your use case.
+* When `forceRequest` is false or omitted, cached location may be used for faster results.
-* When used in widgets, permissions may be limited; use `isAuthorizedForWidgetUpdates` to verify access.
+* In widgets, location access may be restricted.
+Always verify permissions explicitly.